mpetermangis/dfo-spilltracker/README.md

 https://blog.miguelgrinberg.com/post/running-your-flask-application-over-https

 ## Web Server Setup

 We will use uwsgi to serve this Python (flask) web app.
 Test the configuration by serving locally.
 First, open a second terminal so that you can see the results:

-`cd ~/dfo-spilltracker`
+`cd ~/spilltracker`

-`uwsgi --socket 0.0.0.0:5000 --protocol=http -w wsgi:app`
+`uwsgi --socket 0.0.0.0:5000 --protocol=http -w wsgi:application`

-This means: serve the wsgi app (in file wsgi.py) on local port 5000, using HTTP protocol.
+Test serving the wsgi app (in file wsgi.py) on local port 5000, using HTTP protocol.
 Switch to the other terminal and try to access this app:

 `curl localhost:5000`

 If successful, should see a bunch of HTML code for the CCG/DFO Spill Tracker system.
 Go back to other terminal and press Ctrl+C to shut down uwsgi for now.
 Now try the full command that we will use in supervisor:

-`/home/ubuntu/spill/bin/uwsgi --socket 127.0.0.1:3031 --wsgi-file /home/ubuntu/dfo-spilltracker/wsgi.py -H /home/ubuntu/spill --chdir /home/ubuntu/dfo-spilltracker --lazy-apps --processes 4 --threads 2 --stats 127.0.0.1:9191`
+`/home/spill/venv/polrep/bin/uwsgi --socket 127.0.0.1:3031 --wsgi-file /home/spill/spilltracker/wsgi.py -H /home/spill/venv/polrep --chdir /home/spill/spilltracker --lazy-apps --processes 4 --threads 2 --stats 127.0.0.1:9191`

 That's quite a a mouthful.
 Let's break it down:

-`/home/ubuntu/spill/bin/uwsgi`
+`/home/spill/venv/polrep/bin/uwsgi`

 Full path to the uwsgi Python server in our virtual env.